NGC 4636

 NGC 4636 is an elliptical galaxy located in the constellation Virgo.
 It is a member of the NGC 4753 Group of galaxies, which is a member of the Virgo II Groups, a series of galaxies and galaxy clusters strung out from the southern edge of the Virgo Supercluster.
-It is located at a distance of circa 55 million light years from Earth, which, given its apparent dimensions, means that NGC 4636 is about 105,000 light years across.
+It is located at a distance of about 55 million light years from Earth, which, given its apparent dimensions, means that NGC 4636 is about 105,000 light years across.

 It was discovered by William Herschel on February 23, 1784.
 NGC 4636 lies one and a half degrees southwest of Delta Virginis.
 It can be viewed through a telescope at a ×23 magnification as a bright oval glow.
 It is part of the Herschel 400 Catalogue.

 Characteristics

 The central part of NGC 4636 is circular and is surrounded by an elongated fainter envelope, containing a large number of globular clusters.
 The galaxy has an active galactic nucleus (AGN) that has been categorised as LINER or a type 1.9 Seyfert galaxy.
 The source of nuclear activity in galaxies is suggested to be a supermassive black hole that accretes material.
 NGC 4636 harbors a relatively small supermassive black hole with mass 7.9×10^7 M_solar, as inferred from the bulge velocity dispersion.